 Making a complaint against government or public bodies

 If you think you’ve been unfairly treated by a government department, organisation or public body you can complain.
-It is important to contact the body first to deal with your complaint, but if you think it has not been dealt with properly you can contact the Northern Ireland Public Services Ombudsman.
+It is important to contact the body first to deal with your complaint, but if you think it hasn’t been dealt with properly you can contact the Northern Ireland Public Services Ombudsman.

 Government organisations and public bodies